Dale Earnhardt Jr.: 2015

-At Talladega, Earnhardt Jr. started in row 2.
+At Talladega, Earnhardt Jr. started in the second row.
 He stayed near the front of the pack for most of the day, taking the lead with 27 laps to go and sailing away to his sixth win at the track and his first since October 2004, tying him with teammate Jeff Gordon for most wins among active drivers at Talladega.
 At Kansas, he finished third after staying out on the last caution.
 At Charlotte, he gambled on fuel and barely beat out Matt Kenseth and Martin Truex Jr. for another third-place finish.
-Earnhardt led three laps at Dover but a penalty for speeding on pit road cost him, although he was able to finish 14th two laps down.
+Earnhardt led three laps at Dover, but a penalty for speeding on pit road cost him, although he was able to finish fourteenth two laps down.

 At Pocono, Earnhardt ran in the top ten all day.
-On a late restart, he and Brad Keselowski cut their tires from incidental contact and a caution flew seconds later when Keselowski hit the wall after making contact with Brett Moffitt.
+On a late restart, he and Brad Keselowski cut their tires from incidental contact, and a caution flew seconds later when Keselowski hit the wall after making contact with Brett Moffitt.
 Earnhardt Jr. pitted and restarted 29th with 20 laps to go and salvaged an 11th-place finish.
-Earnhardt finished second in the rain-shortened Michigan race after he could not pass Kurt Busch on the last restart before the race was called for rain on lap 138.
+Earnhardt finished 2nd in the rain-shortened Michigan race after he could not pass Kurt Busch on the last restart before the race was called for rain on lap 138.
 Earnhardt also had another solid Top 10 run at Sonoma, finishing 7th.

 Returning to Daytona, Earnhardt Jr. won the pole for the Coke Zero 400 after qualifying was rained out and the starting lineup was set by opening practice times.
-In the race itself, after enduring a rain delay, he took the lead early on lap 8, and after leading 97 laps, held off multiple charges from Jimmie Johnson and Denny Hamlin in the closing laps to take his second win of the year.
+In the race itself, after enduring a rain delay, he took the lead early on lap eight, and after leading 97 laps, held off multiple charges from Jimmie Johnson and Denny Hamlin in the closing laps to take his second win of the year.
 The win itself, however, was overshadowed by the last lap crash that saw Austin Dillon's car fly into the catch fence.
 Earnhardt Jr. also became only the 23rd driver in NASCAR Sprint Cup history to lead over 8,000 laps.
-He achieved this milestone, when he led 97 laps.
+He achieved this milestone when he led 97 laps.
 This brought his career total laps led count to 8,051.